 Now, more than ten years after they conceived of Over the River, the project is inching closer to being realized, although in fits and starts.
 One of his major opponents, a group sneeringly calling itself Rags Over the Arkansas River is still fighting the Bureau of Land Management permit that allowed the work to commence and Christo finds himself in and out of courtrooms as he tries to make the original opening of 2016.

-All this work for a mere two-week installation.
+All this work for a mere two-year installation.
 It seems fleeting and even somehow frivolous.
 It terms of the environment it becomes a part of, Over the River will be but a blink, an inhale and exhale.
 It will be gone before it even has a chance to determine or alter anything related to the eternal river.
 But it will persist in memory and in Christo’s numerous process drawings, and quite possibly in a few satellite photographs.
 Such documents will stretch the project into its own river of time.

 The temporal nature of Christo’s work seems as much a commentary on and critique of human ambitions to alter the physical environment.
 I wonder if his biographers will see him as a great satirist, a comedian of sorts, who makes of the world a funhouse ride, a Coney Island marvel in which we can laugh at our grand plans and schemes.
 Though we erect temples to last well beyond two years they are still but blinks.